rajgoel/course-scientific-programming/02-lecture/slides.md

 ## Typed vs. untyped languages

-- **Statically typed:** the type of every variable is known before runtime (e.g., C++) → Type errors are caught at compile time
+- **Statically typed:** the type of every variable is known before runtime (e.g., C++)
+  - Type errors are caught at compile time
-    → Can be more efficient and safer
+  - Can be more efficient and safer

-- **Dynamically typed:** variable types are determined at runtime based on how data flows through the program (e.g., Python) → More flexible, but type may errors occur at runtime → Some type errors may be silently ignored and cause unexpected behaviour
+- **Dynamically typed:** variable types are determined at runtime based on how data flows through the program (e.g., Python)
+  - Type may errors occur at runtime
+  - Some type errors may be silently ignored and cause unexpected behaviour

+> [!NOTE]
-Julia is a dynamically typed language, but it allows optional **type annotations** and uses **type inference** to optimise performance.
+> Julia is a dynamically typed language, but it allows optional **type annotations** and uses **type inference** to optimise performance.

 ---